Summer has come, so you must brush up on cucumber sandwiches.

-These dainties are among the noshes mandated for those incredibly fussy and rapacious high teas you read about in Edwardian novels.
-Similarly, we serve cucumber sandwiches for gatherings where decorum rules (however ostensibly), at social luncheons, cocktail (i.e. happy) hour on the patio, and of course those inevitable wedding rehearsals and receptions.
-Offering cucumber sandwiches at a kegger is the epitome of gauche.
+These dainties are among the noshes mandated for those incredibly fussy high teas you read about in rapacious Edwardian novels.
+Similarly, we serve cucumber sandwiches for gatherings where decorum (ostensibly) rules; social luncheons, a patio cocktail hour, and of course those inevitable occasional brunches.